Reflections

 It is difficult to put a finger on a moment as the beginning of my interest in Digital Humanities- but maybe sometime around the writing of my dissertation in 2009- a postcolonial inquiry about canons and canon making in the discipline.
-However, life and tenure track sets its own priorities and directions but the interest … Continue reading Nirmala Menon on marrying technology and the humanities
+However, life and tenure track sets its own priorities and directions but the interest Continue reading

 Siddhartha Chakraborti on his DH Journey